treatmesubj/JavaScriptObject2PythonDictionary/README.md

 This makes the information significantly more difficult to parse out than if it was accessible in ordinary HTML elements by CSS Selectors.

-So, I wrote myself a helper function to parse out object variables from JavaScript, remove their comments so they're valid JSON, and convert them to Python dictionaries so I can feasibly access their information.
+So, I wrote myself a helper Regular Expression function to parse out object variables from JavaScript, remove their comments so they're valid JSON, and convert them to Python dictionaries so I can feasibly access their information.

 Use: